 - You may need to cover postage or travel.
 If you can deliver the prize yourself, snap a photo/video whilst you’re at it to use as marketing material!

-I have questions about my competition entries...
+If you have questions about your competition legals...

 It happens to the best of us.
 Of course, if your competition has only been live for 10 minutes then my only troubleshooting advice is to be patient!!
 If your competition has been live for a few days or weeks and you’re still not getting any traction: